-“…Kids who move more aren’t just healthier, they also tend to do better academically and behave better in class…”
+“…Kids who move more aren’t just healthier, they also tend to do better academically,…”

 Alexandria BPAC is helping students adopt healthy lifestyles that include walking and bicycling.
 These activities not only improve physical and mental health, they also nurture a sense of personal independence, and are good for the environment.

 Starting in 2016 and continuing, BPAC has worked closely with ACPS to establish and carry out a Safe Routes to School (SRTS) program that includes education and encouragement to promote walking and biking.
 ACPS recognized BPAC’s contributions with a 2017-2018 Outstanding Volunteer award for these ground-breaking efforts.
 More recently, BPAC provided a $3,000 grant to ACPS with funds from an I-395 Community grant program administered by Transurban.
 This grant enabled ACPS to meet its local match requirement for its SRTS program which is mostly funded by a Virginia Department of Transportation (VDOT) SRTS grant.

 ACPS’ SRTS program includes safe walking and bicycling instruction in Physical Education (PE) classes as well as encouragement activities such as Walking School Buses and Bike-to-School days.
 The program includes an SRTS Coordinator who helps to ensure consistent approaches and to share best practices across ACPS schools.